ucs-compute-solutions/FlexPod-Security-Hardening/README.md

 Note that the scripts in this repository have now been successfully tested with NetApp ONTAP 9.13.1, NetApp ONTAP 9.14.1, and VMware vSphere 7.0 Update 3.

 This repository for FlexPod contains Ansible playbooks to configure Cisco Nexus, Cisco UCS Intersight, Cisco MDS, NetApp ONTAP, VMware ESXi, and VMware vCenter.
-This repository can be used for setting up Cisco devices, NetApp ONTAP Storage, and VMware ESXi and vCenter as covered in the following Cisco Validated Design (CVD) "[FlexPod Datacenter Zero Trust Framework]" and NetApp Technical Report (TR) "[FlexPod Security Hardening]" (https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flexpod_zero_trust.html and https://www.netapp.com/media/99202-tr_4984_flexpod_security_hardening.pdf)
+This repository can be used for setting up Cisco devices, NetApp ONTAP Storage, and VMware ESXi and vCenter as covered in the following Cisco Validated Design (CVD) "[FlexPod Datacenter Zero Trust Framework](https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flexpod_zero_trust.html)" and NetApp Technical Report (TR) "[FlexPod Security Hardening](https://www.netapp.com/media/99202-tr_4984_flexpod_security_hardening.pdf)".

 The CVD lays out the complete process for configuring the FlexPod using Ansible.
 Since these playbooks are intended to save time in setting up a working FlexPod, a complete FlexPod as shown below is needed to execute the playbooks.
 Various simulators could be used to partially test individual playbooks.